bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/multi-user-editing.md

       To this:
       <pre><code>SELECT array_agg(pg_get_expr(adef.adbin, adef.adrelid))</pre></code>

 3. PKEY Error.
-If you get this error when trying to historize an unversioned schema...
+If you get this error when trying to historize an unversioned schema;
 ![](../images/PKEY_Error.gif)

       ### Solution: